NaiboWang/HFL-CS6203-NaiboShiqi/README.md

     Then you can conduct the experiment:

+    Do remember to replace `IP_HOST_A` in the end of the following command to the real **HOST IP address** of the secret sharing backend, if you are running experiment and secret sharing backend on the same machine with the same IP address, you can skip `--ss_address` or set `--ss_address=localhost`.

     ```shell
     python federated_main.py --dataset=COVID19_twitter --iid=0 --epochs=100 --secret_share=1 --num_users=100 --frac=0.1 --ss_address=IP_HOST_A
     ```

-    Do remember to replace `IP_HOST_A` to the real **HOST IP address** of the secret sharing backend, if you are running experiment and secret sharing backend on the same machine with the same IP address, you can skip `--ss_address` or set `--ss_address=localhost`.

 -----
 #### **Federated averaging in real distributed environment**.

-Suppose you want to run Federated averaging algorithm on FEMNIST dataset with non-iid setting on 5 machines with 3 workers, 1 coordinator and 1 secret sharing backend, the details of the machines are shown below:
+Suppose you want to run Federated averaging algorithm on heart_disease dataset with iid setting on 5 machines with 3 workers, 1 coordinator and 1 secret sharing backend, the details of the machines are shown below:

 | ID | Role | HOST IP Address | DOCKER IP Address |
 | :-----: | :----: | :----: | :----: |